 Cut up chicken thaws out quickly.
 Plus you can use single servings of frozen cooked chicken in easy soups, pasta sauce, or stir fry.

 You can simply cut up the breast any way you like and keep it in the fridge for easy meals throughout the week.
-Here are some of our favorite ways to use pre-cooked chicken breast:
+Try it over our Mexican Rice for an easy rice bowl meal.

 - Sheet Pan Zucchini Chicken Enchiladas